State of Bahrain: Constitution of 1973

 The constitution of 1973 was written shortly after Bahrain's independence from Britain in 1971.
-In 1972, the then ruler Shaikh Isa bin Salman Al Khalifa issued a decree providing for the election of a Constituent Assembly that would be responsible for drafting and ratifying the constitution.
+In 1972, the then ruler Isa bin Salman Al Khalifa issued a decree providing for the election of a Constituent Assembly that would be responsible for drafting and ratifying the constitution.
 The electorate of the constituent assembly was native-born male citizens aged twenty years or older.
 The constituent assembly consisted of twenty-two elected delegates, plus the twelve members of the Council of Ministers and eight members directly appointed by the emir Shaikh Isa.

 The constitution drawn up provided for a unicameral legislature (the National Assembly) consisting of 30 members elected through "universal suffrage" (though franchise was restricted to males), plus fourteen royally-appointed government ministers who are ex officio members.
 The constitution was enacted by amiri decree in December 1973.

 Only one parliamentary election was ever held under the 1973 Constitution (see: Bahraini parliamentary election, 1973) before it was abrogated by the emir Shaikh Isa in 1975.
 The country was governed under emergency laws from 1975 to 2002.